-This assessment is presented to the Board for challenge and review.
+This assessment is presented to the Risk Committee and/or Board for challenge and review.
 Emerging Risks which are assessed by the Board as Medium or High Impact and Medium or High Probability are approved for inclusion in the emerging risk section of the Risk Register.
 Risk mitigation actions are identified for each emerging risk.